Position:

 Education:

-Doctorate in Physical Therapy, Rosalind Franklin University of Medicine and Science, 2017
+Doctorate of Physical Therapy and Masters in Healthcare Administration, Rosalind Franklin University of Medicine and Science, graduated in 2017.

 Certifications: